hipoglucido/Hierarchical-DRL-Tensorflow/README.md

 #### Simple Actor-Critic

-The simple actor-critic methods defined in `actor_critic.py` doesn't learn to visit state 6 very much at all.
+The simple actor-critic agent defined in `actor_critic.py` doesn't learn to visit state 6 very much at all.
 This is exactly what we might expect from this sort of agent in this sort of environment.
 This agent is simply a baseline for comparison.

 ![State visits](https://github.com/EthanMacdonald/h-DQN/blob/master/fig/mdp-actor-critic-visits.png)

 Fig 1.
 Each subplot shows the number of times the actor-critic agent visited a given state (averaged over 1000 episodes).

 To reproduce the figure above run `python actor_critic.py` from the command line.

+#### h-DQN

+The h-DQN agent is located in `./agent/hDQN.py`.
+So far I haven't been able to produce comparable results to the paper, but I have been getting better than baseline.

+There are a few reasons this could be happening.
+I might have a critical bug(s) somewhere in my code or I might not have the right network architecture.
+I've added the file `search_architectures.py` which essentially chooses a random architecture, runs it for 12000 episodes, and prints the results to a CSV file.
+My next step will be creating a Knitr document for analyzing the output.

+One particularly odd pattern I'm noticing is a tendency for the agent to seemingly converge to selecting the correct (or *almost* correct) subgoal only to watch performance taper off in later episodes.
+It's almost like the poor little guy gets tired and loses hope. :'(

 ## Requirements